Learning Outcomes

 Procedure and Standing

-Any member (including those to whom shares have been transferred by operation of law) may bring a claim.
-There is no requirement to show that the company is insolvent or that the petitioner has "clean hands."
-The claim is personal to the shareholder.
+Any member (including those to whom shares have been transferred or transmitted by operation of law) may bring a claim.
+There is no requirement to prove insolvency or to demonstrate “clean hands,” although the court can consider the petitioner’s conduct when fashioning relief.

 Court Powers and Remedies

 If the court finds unfair prejudice, it has wide discretion to grant relief.
-The most common remedy is an order requiring the majority shareholders or the company to purchase the petitioner's shares at a fair value.
-Other possible orders include regulating the conduct of the company's affairs, requiring the company to refrain from certain acts, or altering the articles.
+The most common remedy is an order requiring the majority shareholders or the company to purchase the petitioner’s shares at a fair value.
+Other possible orders include:

 Key Case Law

-• O'Neill v Phillips [1999] 1 WLR 1092: Unfairness is assessed by reference to the parties' legal rights and any equitable considerations arising from their relationship or understandings.
+- O'Neill v Phillips [1999] 1 WLR 1092: Unfairness is assessed by reference to legal rights and equitable considerations from the relationship.

 Worked Example 1.1